TRaSH-Guides/Guides/includes/french-guide/radarr-french-example-hd-encodes.md

         {! include-markdown "../../includes/cf/radarr-cf-hd-bluray-web-scoring.md" !}

 !!! tip
     `Audio Advanced` Custom Formats are not included, being with encodes higher video quality is preferred.
-If you also want HD audio formats I would suggest to go for the Remuxes.
+If you also want HD audio formats, I would suggest going for the Remuxes.

-Use the following main settings in your profile.
+Use the following main settings in your profile:

 ![!cf-profile-encodes](/Radarr/images/cf-french-profile-1080p-encodes.png)